Adaptive Threshold

 Survey

-Adaptive threshold (or Ranked List Truncation) has been developing since the 2000s.
-Prior to Deep Learning era, the approach is to model the score distribution:
+Adaptive threshold (or Ranked List Truncation) has been evolving since the 2000s.
+Prior to the Deep Learning era, researchers modeled the score distribution (Arampatzis et al. 2009):

-• The similarity score is the mixture of distribution.
+• The similarity score follows a mixture of distributions.

-• Commonly, it is formed from 2 distributions: (1) relevant score, and (2) irrelevant score.
+• Typically, it comprises two components: (1) relevant scores, and (2) irrelevant scores.

-• Relevant score: commonly modelled as Gaussian distribution.
+• Relevant scores: commonly modeled as a Gaussian distribution.

-• Irrelevant score: modelled as (truncated) exponential distribution.
+• Irrelevant scores: modeled as a (truncated) exponential distribution.

 Pre-DL approach to adaptive threshold

 To learn the parameters of those distributions, an EM algorithm is applied with labelled training data.
-A recent attempt uses extreme value theory to model the score (paper).
+A recent attempt uses extreme value theory to model the score (paper) (Bahri et al. 2023).

-Now comes the DL era when we can model a DL model as a discriminative network to determine if the score belongs to relevant/irrelevant products.
-BiCut forms the problem as whether the current product is a good terminal point given the ranked list and trains a network to predict whether to continue or stop.
-Choppy on the other hand, went back to the traditional approach: modelling the score distribution given the ranked list using a DL network.
+Enter the DL era, where we can train a discriminative network to determine whether a score belongs to relevant or irrelevant products.
+BiCut (Bahri et al. 2020) frames the problem as deciding whether the current product serves as a good stopping point, training a network to predict continue” or stop.”
+Choppy (Meng and others 2024), on the other hand, revisits the traditional approach: modeling the score distribution given the ranked list using a deep network.

-Despite recent novel approaches to truncated rerank list, this benchmark gives some noteworthy insights:
+Despite these novel approaches to truncated reranking, a recent benchmark (Meng and others 2024) offers some noteworthy insights:

-• DL-based approaches aren’t significantly better than unsupervised/simpler approaches (top-K cut off).
+• DL-based approaches aren’t significantly better than unsupervised or simpler methods (top-K cutoff).

 Recent benchmark